On the topology of random complexes built over stationary point processes: Morse theory for random geometric complexes

-\item[(iii)]If $\Phi$ is also a negatively associated point process, then the above convergences also hold in the $L_2$-norm. \end{enumerate}\end{theorem} To prove the Part (iii) of the theorem, we need variance bounds, which is why we require the additional assumption of negative association.
-For example, in the sparse regime, we have the following bound via the Cauchy-Schwarz inequality :
+\item[(iii)]If $\Phi$ is also a negatively associated point process, then the above convergences also hold in the $L_2$-norm. \end{longlist} \end{theorem}

+To prove the part~(iii) of the theorem, we need variance bounds, which is why we require the additional assumption of negative association.
+For example, in the sparse regime, we have the following bound via the Cauchy--Schwarz inequality:

-The $L_2$ convergence follows once it is noted that all the terms on right hand side converge to $0$ due to the variance bounds proven for negatively associated point processes.
+The $L_2$ convergence follows once it is noted that all the terms on right-hand side converge to $0$ due to the variance bounds proven for negatively associated point processes.
 A slight modification of this argument handles the thermodynamic regime as well.